baehyunsol/Sodigy/README.md

 Purely functional Rust-like programming language.

 It's still under development.

-Only parser and lexer are (partially) complete.
+In order to build the compiler, read [this](Build.md).

 ## Goal of Sodigy